 - 2 teaspoon vegetable oil or any neutral tasting oil

-- Β½ yellow onion julienned
+- Β½ small onion julienned

-- 1 stalk green onions finely chopped
+- 1 green onion finely chopped

-- 1 cup carrot peeled and thinly sliced (optional)
+- 1 cup carrot peeled and thinly sliced

 Optional: